Vermont in October: Where to Go, What to Do, and When to Visit

 More than 40,000 visitors flock to the top of Mount Mansfield each year, and that’s because you can drive to the top on the auto toll road from Stowe Mountain Resort.

-Another option, also available at Stowe Mountain Resort, is to ride the gondola SkyRide.
+Another option, also available at Stowe Mountain Resort, is to ride the dog-friendly gondola SkyRide.
 This brings you to the shoulder of Mount Mansfield, where you can access a restaurant, plus hiking trails that lead higher up on the mountain.

-Looking for a shorter hike with gorgeous views?
 Stowe Pinnacle Trail is 3.7 miles round trip with 1,600 feet of elevation gain.
 While this is a steep hike, it’s much shorter than the 6.6 miles up to the top of Mt.
 Mansfield, and the views are just as spectacular!

 The Vermont Ski & Snowboard Museum: Dedicated to collecting, preserving, and celebrating the rich history of skiing and riding in Vermont, this small museum is housed in the old town meeting house in Stowe.